Spectral Sparse Representation for Clustering: Evolved from PCA, K-means, Laplacian Eigenmap, and Ratio Cut: Introduction

-The paper is arranged as follows.
-Section~\ref{sec:related work} elaborates some related work.
-Section~\ref{sec:review} reviews PCA, K-means, Rcut, and LE, and introduces the most appropriate forms of their objectives for later theory.
-The ideal graph condition is introduced in Section~\ref{sec:ratio cut}.
-Section~\ref{sec:bilateral conversions} establishes the bilateral conversions between PCA and LE; K-means and Rcut.
-Section~\ref{sec:unification} presents the equivalence relation of LE and Rcut, and unifies the four methods together.
-A summary of the main results of the whole unification is provided at the end of this section.
-It will pave the way for SSR.
-Section~\ref{sec:SSR} proposes SSR, NSCrt, and Scut.
-Section~\ref{sec:experiments} shows experimental results.
-The paper is concluded with discussions in Section~\ref{sec:discussions}, where we make comparisons between related work and our work, including a detailed account of the difference of over-complete SRs and SSR.
+The rest of the paper is arranged as follows.
+Section~\ref{sec:related work} introduces the related work.
+Section~\ref{sec:review} reviews PCA, K-means, Rcut, and LE, and introduces the most appropriate forms for the unification.
+Section~\ref{sec:bilateral conversions} establishes the bilateral conversions between PCA and LE, K-means and Rcut.
+Section~\ref{sec:unification} presents the equivalence relation of LE and Rcut, and unifies the four methods.
+Section~\ref{sec:SSR} proposes SSR, out-of-sample extensions, NSCrt, and Scut.
+Section~\ref{sec:experiments} shows the experimental results.
+Section~\ref{sec:discussions} investigates the extended relations to other methods.
+The paper is concluded with Section~\ref{sec:future work}.

-\tb{Notations}.
-They are listed in Table~\ref{tab:notations}.
-The symbol $H$ is also used to denote noisy normalized indicator matrix, i.e. sparse codes.